Mar 14, 2026• ATS

 You want to try before you commit to anything

-ResuFluent is the only tool in this comparison that gives you a complete, meaningful scan on the free tier.
-No credit card.
-No teaser report that cuts off before the useful part.
-Run your resume, see the results, and decide from there.
-That's the right order of operations.
+ResuFluent is the only tool here that gives you a complete scan — not a preview that cuts off — on the free tier.
+No card.
+Run your resume, see what it surfaces, decide after that.

 Try It Free: Check Your Resume Now

-The comparison above gives you the framework.
-The real test is running your own resume through a scanner and seeing what comes back.
+Reading comparison tables only gets you so far.
+The actual test is running your resume against a real job description and seeing what comes back.

 Run your free ATS check on ResuFluent.
 Paste in the job description you're targeting.
-You'll see your score, your parsing report, your keyword gaps, and the highest-priority fixes — in under two minutes.
+You'll see your score, your parsing report, your keyword gaps, and the highest-priority fixes.
+Usually under two minutes.

 Frequently Asked Questions